ce-rust/cerk/examples/examples/src/mqtt/README.md

 ## Run

 1. run `docker-compose up`
-2. observe CloudEvents arriving in the log output of the `mqtt-client` docker-compose service
+2. observe CloudEvents arriving in the log output of the `mqtt-client` docker-compose service: `docker-compose logs -f mqtt-client`
 3. OPTIONAL: connect with an MQTT client (e.g. [MQTTBox for Chrome](https://chrome.google.com/webstore/detail/mqttbox/kaajoficamnjijhkeomgfljpicifbkaf)) to `mqtt://localhost:1883` and subscribe to topic `test`